Patrick Moore: Other interests and popular culture

 Because of his long-running television career and eccentric demeanour, Moore was widely recognised and became a popular public figure.
 In 1976 it was used to good effect for an April Fools' Day spoof on BBC Radio 2, when Moore announced a once-in-a-lifetime astronomical event that meant that if listeners could jump at that exact moment, 9.47 a.m. they would experience a temporary sensation of weightlessness.
 The BBC received many telephone calls from listeners alleging they experienced the sensation.
 He was a key figure in the establishment of the International Birdman event in Bognor Regis, which was initially held in Selsey.

 Moore appeared in other television and radio shows, including the BBC Radio 4 panel show Just a Minute.
 From 1992 until 1998, he played the role of GamesMaster, a character who knew everything about video games, in the Channel 4 television series GamesMaster.
 GamesMaster would issue video game challenges and answered questions about cheats and tips.
-The show's host, Dominik Diamond, said that Moore did not understand anything he said on the show, but recorded his contributions in single takes.
+The show's host, Dominik Diamond, said that Moore did not understand anything he said on the show but recorded his contributions in single takes.

 Moore was a keen amateur actor, appearing in local plays.
 He appeared in self-parodying roles, in several episodes of The Goodies and on the Morecambe and Wise show, and broadcast with Kenneth Horne only a few days before Horne's death.
 He had a minor role in the fourth radio series of The Hitchhiker's Guide to the Galaxy, and a lead role in the BBC Radio 1 sci-fi play, Independence Day UK in which amongst other things, Moore fills in as a navigator.
 Among other shows, he appeared in It's a Celebrity Knockout, Blankety Blank and Face the Music, and in the Q.E.D. episode "Round Britain Whizz".

-He expressed appreciation for the science fiction television series Doctor Who and Star Trek, but stated that he had stopped watching when "they went PC - making women commanders, that kind of thing".
+Moore expressed appreciation for the science fiction television series Doctor Who and Star Trek, but stated that he had stopped watching when "they went PC - making women commanders, that kind of thing".
 Despite this he made a cameo appearance in the Doctor Who episode "The Eleventh Hour" in 2010, which was Matt Smith's debut as the Eleventh Doctor.
 In the 1960s, Moore had been approached by the Doctor Who story editor Gerry Davis to act as a scientific advisor on the series to help with the accuracy of stories, a position ultimately taken by Kit Pedler.

 A keen amateur chess player, Moore carried a pocket set and was vice president of Sussex Junior Chess Association.
 In 2003, he presented Sussex Junior David Howell with the best young chess player award on Carlton Television's Britain's Brilliant Prodigies show.
 Moore had represented Sussex in his youth.